GiftedItalian/pizzas-r-us/README.md

 A Windows desktop application I created using C# and Visual Studio's WinForms framework.
 The application was created for my Programming unit in a level 3 Computing course I took.
 The application was developed for a hypothetical Pizza business that needed a Desktop application built for their tills in order to quickly calculate customer orders.

 ## Installation
 Visual Studio installation is required to open up the project on a desktop device.
 Once installed, Pizzas R Us 2.sln can be opened within Visual Studio to view the project.
+Additionally, the application can be executed directly by opening the Pizzas R Us 2.exe file located within Pizzas R Us 2/bin/Debug.

 ## Demonstration
 ![Pizzas R Us GIF](https://media.giphy.com/media/LX58WgG9RsOllsNQtb/giphy.gif)